-Issues and findings resulting from the assessment are reported to Management.
-The final audit report includes the issues and findings as well as the agreed corrective action plan and target date for resolution.
+Issues and findings resulting from Internal Audit reviews are reported to Management.
+The final audit reports include the issues and findings as well as the agreed corrective action plan and target date for resolution.
 The issues and findings are tracked until resolution by Internal Audit.